 Sometimes when a site is down it may just be down temporarily.
 Some sites you can find an older cached version by typing the URL here: archive.org

-Some links on Easy Peasy require the use of Java.
+Some links on Easy Peasy require the use of Java, though we are working to replace all of these with more updated resources.
 Recent updates have auto-set the security settings to block out many web pages.
 Here are some troubleshooting steps:

 - Make sure you have java installed: https://www.java.com/en/download/

 - Be sure you have “allowed” java to run on the page.

 - Go into your control panel and click on programs and then java.
 Change the security settings to medium.

 - Make sure Java and Java toolkit are enabled on your browsers settings.